 Our overarching theme forges connections between health, wellbeing and sustainability and this term we are focusing on diets and lifestyles.

-At the first meeting in January, we will start by looking at how our diets may change in the future and ways in which these changes could impact the environment.
-In February, we will turn to what drives the choices people make and in March, we will discuss 'catalysing change' and the role that policy and advocacy could play in changing what people eat and how active they are.
+At the first meeting in January, we started by looking at how our diets may change in the future and ways in which these changes could impact the environment.
+In February, we turned to what drives the choices people make and in March, we will discuss 'catalysing change' and the role that policy and advocacy could play in changing what people eat and how active they are.

 As always, a panel of three witnesses will join us each month and to provide their perspective on gaps and future research questions, followed by an open question and answer session.

 Taking a global view